-This sweet and savory Skillet Brown Sugar Glazed Pork Chops recipe is crazy delicious!
-It’s easy to make and equally perfect for entertaining and busy weeknights, and best of all, it’s ready in just 30 minutes!
+These sweet and savory brown sugar pork chops are crazy delicious!
+This recipe is easy to make and equally perfect for entertaining and busy weeknights.
+Best of all, it’s ready in just 30 minutes!

 Why It Works

-These pork chops are cooked to perfection with a lightly sweet and savory brown sugar glaze.
-The combination is incredible, and it’s sure to please kids and grownups alike.
+These delicious pork chops are cooked to perfection with a lightly sweet and savory brown sugar glaze.
+The combination is incredible, and it’s sure to be a go-to pork chop recipe that the whole family will enjoy:

-- Deliciously Unique: The flavor in the glaze comes from the combination of garlic, soy sauce, and brown sugar.
-It totally elevates the juicy, tender pork, making it something extra special.
+- The flavor in the glaze is deliciously unique!
+The combination of garlic, soy sauce, and brown sugar elevates the juicy, tender pork, making it something extra special.

-- Easy to make: It only takes 30 minutes to make this dish!
+- It only takes 30 minutes to make this super easy recipe.
 As an added bonus, the only equipment you’ll be dirtying is a single skillet!
 Hello, easy cleanup!

-- Simple ingredients: You can use either boneless or bone-in pork chops, plus a few other simple and easy-to-find groceries.
+- You can use either boneless or bone-in pork chops, plus a few other simple and easy-to-find groceries.
+The simple ingredients make these tender pork chops a major win.

 Ingredients

-- Make this recipe Paleo-compatible when you substitute backstrap molasses for brown sugar, and use coconut aminos instead of soy sauce.
+Make this recipe Paleo-compatible when you substitute blackstrap molasses for brown sugar, and use coconut aminos instead of soy sauce.

 First, pat the pork chops with a few paper towels on all sides to dry them.
 Season lightly with salt and pepper on both sides.

-Heat 1 tablespoon of oil in a skillet over medium-high heat.
-Add the pork chops and brown the pork chops for about 3-4 minutes per side, or until they are lightly browned and release easily from the skillet.
+Then heat 1 tablespoon of oil in a skillet over medium-high heat.
+Add the pork chops to the hot skillet and brown them for about 3-4 minutes per side, or until they are lightly browned and release easily from the skillet.

 Remove the pork chops and set them aside on a plate.

-Lower the heat to medium, then add the minced garlic, brown sugar, mustard, and soy sauce.
+Lower to a medium heat, and then add the minced garlic, brown sugar, mustard, and soy sauce.

-👉 Use a wooden spoon to scrape the brown bits from the bottom of the pan.
-This makes the glaze SUPER flavorful!
+Use a wooden spoon to scrape the brown bits from the bottom of the pan.
+This makes the brown sugar glaze super flavorful!

-👉 As it cooks, stop a few times to spoon the simmering brown sugar glaze over the pork chops.
+As the delicious brown sugar pork chops cook, stop a few times to spoon the simmering glaze over each pork chop.

-👉 Pork chops are cooked when the internal temperature reaches 145°F (63°C), per USDA.
-Use a meat thermometer to check, then remove the pork chops from the skillet, then allow them to rest for at least 3 minutes.
+Once the pork chops reach an internal temperature reaches 145°F (63°C), remove them from the skillet and allow them to rest for at least 3 minutes.

 - Before browning, dry the pork chops by patting them with a few paper towels on all sides.
 This will help make sure each pork chop browns nicely and give you the best-tasting and best-looking meat.